The difference between motivation and inspiration

 Set goals.
 It is so much easier to feel inspired when you have something you’re working towards.

 Be flexible and listen to your body.
 Maybe you had planned a workout, but you really just want to sit and meditate.
 Maybe you were planning a yin session but you’re feeling strong and want to do some power yoga or lift weights.
-Your body is intelligent and always know the most efficient and effective way.
+Your body is intelligent and always knows the most efficient and effective way.
 Honour it, and you will need motivation less.

 What it boils down to is this: